What is a dust mite?

 their exposure with the following:

 Beds.
 Use a wooden or metal bed frame.
-Don't let your child sleep on a couch, sofa, or hide-a-bed.
+Don't let your child sleep on a couch, sofa, or

-on the top bunk.
+sleep on the top bunk.

 Mattress and box spring.
 Place all mattresses and box springs in zippered, dust-proof covers.
 These should